Aliases for CTCF Gene

 GeneCards Summary for CTCF Gene

 CTCF (CCCTC-Binding Factor) is a Protein Coding gene.
 Diseases associated with CTCF include Mental Retardation, Autosomal Dominant 21 and Congenital Mesoblastic Nephroma.
-Among its related pathways are Chromatin Regulation / Acetylation and SIDS Susceptibility Pathways.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is CTCFL.